 Liaison with Friends

 The Board of Trustees meets the second Monday of the month at 4:00 p.m.
-Currently meetings are held at City Hall and via Zoom.
+Meetings are held in the Public Meeting Room on the lower level of Decorah Public Library and via Zoom.
 Meeting links are available on board agendas.

-Agendas are posted on the Main Street and Lower Level doors of the Library, at City Hall and on the City of Decorah website at www.decorahia.org
+Agendas are posted at the Library, at City Hall and on the City of Decorah website at www.decorahia.org

 Minutes are available on the City of Decorah website at www.decorahia.org